 To prepare a root directory:

-- 1. Create an FTP root directory on the local system (for example, D:\FTP Directory). - 2.
-Place the boot files and configuration files to this root directory.
+- Create an FTP root directory on the local system (for example, D:\FTP Directory). - 2.
+Place the boot files and configuration files to this root directory. - 3.
+Set the security permissions for the FTP directory folder.